AlishaMechtley/TheMissingDataProblem/README.md

 Question: Is there a way to reduce the size of the log files?
 Perhaps I'll tell stem not to output percentages.

-Note: Important to check the data available on the cluster.
+Note: Important to check the space available on the cluster.